--Prime Minister Jawaharlal Nehru Discovery of India)
+---Prime Minister Jawaharlal Nehru (Discovery of India).

 "Bhagawan Mahavira taught Jainism again.
-He was the twentyfourth avatara (incarnation).
-Before him there were twenty three avataras such as Rishabha.
-Nemi, Parsva etc., They also propagated Jainism.
-In this manner there was Jainism existing even before these twenty-three avataras.
-From this the antiquity of Jainism is established."
+He was the twenty-fourth avatara (incarnation).
+Before him there were twenty-three avataras such as Rishabha, Nemi, Parsva etc., They also propagated Jainism.
+In this manner there was Jainism existing even bethis system (of Syadvada) by not understanding it properly.
+Many learned scholars after him also subscribed to his views.
+It is to be understood that the great Maharishi thought it unnecessary to see the original works on this system (otherwise he would not have misunderstood Jainism)."